 Black and white kitchen flooring has an amazing ability to break things up, and it can help to differentiate spaces within your home.
 With the help of a simple flooring transition, you can mark the beginning and end of a certain space.
 For example, Baldini Architecture used two types of black and white tile in this pretty pastel design, creating a statement border around the room.

-5. Balance bright color.
+5. Temper a bright color.

 7. Create contrast.